 - Make a column wider or narrower.
 Move your mouse between two columns until you see the bar with an arrow cursor.
 Drag the cursor to the right or left. - Rearrange columns.
 Drag the column's header to its new position.
-The red arrow shows where the moved column will go. - Sort data by a particular column.
-Click any column header to sort on it; click the header again to sort in the opposite direction.
+The column will appear where you chose. - Sort data by a particular column.
+Click any column header to sort it; click the header again to sort in the opposite direction.
 The arrow next to the column header shows whether the column is sorted in ascending or descending order. - Eliminate a column (on reports that list transactions).
-On the Report button bar, click Options.
+In the Report window, click the Options tab on the sidebar, located on the right side of the report.
 On the Columns list, deselect the column(s) you want to eliminate. - Display a column not currently displayed (reports that list transactions).
-On the Report button bar, click Options.
-On the Columns list, deselect the column(s) you want to eliminate.
+In the Report window, click the Options tab on the sidebar, located on the right side of the report.
+Next, select the checkbox "Show All" to display all column choices.
+On the Columns list, select the column(s) you want to display.